 There are a lot of different reasons for this.
 Often, people don't understand how to take their medicine correctly or lose track of their medicine during the day.
 Some stop taking medicine because they feel it is no longer needed.
 Others can’t afford the expense of medicine, especially if it is not covered by their insurance.
 People also stop taking their medicine because of unpleasant side effects.

-Taking medicines on time and correctly is extremely important.
-When you don't take medicines as prescribed, they may not work as well as they should.
+Taking medicines on time and correctly is very important.
+When you don’t take medicines as prescribed, they may not work as well as they should.
 You may also have a greater risk for side effects.